How Wavy Wooden Flags Are Made: A Step‑By‑Step Look

 This final step brings out the depth of the waves and protects the flag from moisture and UV exposure.

-10. Adding Hardware and Preparing for Display
+Adding Hardware and Preparing for Display

 The last step is adding heavy‑duty hanging hardware, so the flag is ready for the wall.
 Each piece is inspected, cleaned, and prepared for delivery.
+Each flag is carefully packaged in a box and wrapped in bubble wrap ready for shipping.
+This ensures your flag arrives safely and ready to hang the moment it’s unboxed.

 Why Wavy Wooden Flags Stand Out